CSaintos/Mua/README.md

 ### 6. Code Generator

 In the case that I forget why I'm making this, just remember why:
-  - excel and knockoffs are inferior
+  - spreadsheets are inferior
-  - C++, Javascript, F#, Prolog, etc. are limited
+  - general purpose programming languages are limited
-  - mathway, symbolab, Cymath, etc. are impractical
+  - calculators are impractical